 Haburas uses a wide network of local community groups and relies on traditional Timorese culture to promote better environmental management practices that also respond to the developmental needs of local communities.

-Haburas is at the forefront in promoting principles of equality opportunity, equality access to resources, equal responsibility for the protection of peoples and the environmental, guaranteeing equality for the benefit for all.
+Haburas is at the forefront in promoting principles of equality of opportunity, equal access to resources, equal responsibility for the protection of peoples and the environment, and guaranteeing equality for the benefit of everyone.